 (2) Subsection (1) does not apply to the letting or leasing of a house or house and land.

-[Section 25 amended by No. 28 of 2006 s.
+[Section 25 amended: No. 28 of 2006 s.
 332.]

 26. Power to sell

 (1) The Authority, with the consent of the Minister, may by public auction or private contract sell any building and land or vacant land held by the Authority for cash or on such terms of payment as the Authority thinks fit and at such price, and subject to such conditions, restrictions, exceptions and reservations (if any) as the Authority thinks fit.